One of the sins of the tongue that James is aiming to kill is gossip.

 ...

 What should we do when a conversation starts slipping into gossip?
 We should immediately challenge the sin: “Hey friend, sorry to interrupt, but this is gossip.
 So here’s the deal.
 This conversation is now on hold until you go get _________, and then you can start over and say whatever you feel you must say right to his face.
 I am willing to be a witness to that conversation, but I will not participate in gossip.
 What do you choose to do?”
-Amy Carmichael established this rule at her mission station: “Never about, always to.
+Amy Carmichael established this rule at her mission station: “Never about, always to.”And his fitting conclusion:

 “Let all things be done for building up” (1 Corinthians 14:26).
 Therefore, let’s always ask ourselves, “These words about to rise up out of my mouth or go out through my keyboard – do they build up?
 Am I being constructive?
 If the person I feel like discussing were here with me right now, how would his presence change what I feel like saying?”